ArkadSt/minecraft-instance-manager-cli/README.md

 Install everything you need there.

 By modifying `%appdata%\.minecraft` on Windows or `~/.minecraft` on Linux you modify the working Minecraft instance.
 The working instance can be choosed using **minecraft_instance_manager**.
 Instance folders can be created and deleted using **minecraft_instance_manager** or manually as well.
 My utility just makes it easier (I hope).

+***minecraft_instance_manager** adds `instance_name.mp3` in the root of the created instance folder, which is only needed for indicating the working instance if you go directly to `.minecraft` for example.
+It is safe to remove if you don't want it there.*